21 – The Buggles

 # 16 – Prince

-Another already made superstar who was helped by MTV in promoting the videos for his film Purple Rain which got heavy airplay on the channel.
+Another already-made superstar was helped by MTV in promoting the videos for his film Purple Rain which got heavy airplay on the channel.
 Along with Michael Jackson Prince played a prominent role in getting the channel to air more videos from black artists.

 # 15 – Robert Palmer

-Robert Palmer made a pair of videos with an all female backing band all dressed the same and in the same exact makeup that went what we would could viral in today’s world.
+Robert Palmer made a pair of videos with an all-female backing band all dressed the same and in the same exact makeup that went what we would call viral in today’s world.

 # 14 – Nirvana